-Having consulted with the Diocese, the Local Authority and other admission authorities, the Governors intend to admit into Year 7,180 pupils without reference to ability or aptitude.
+Having consulted with the Diocese, the Local Authority and other admission authorities, the Governors intend to admit into Year 7,150 pupils without reference to ability or aptitude.

-Where the number of applications exceeds 180, the Governors will offer places using the following criteria in the order stated:-
+Where the number of applications exceeds 150, the Governors will offer places using the following criteria in the order stated:-

 - 1. Looked After Catholic Children2, or Previously Looked After Catholic Children3; or Looked After Children in the care of Catholic carers. - 2.
 Baptised Catholic children who live in the Wandsworth and Mortlake Catholic Deaneries.
 Evidence of Baptism will be required - 3.
-Children who attend a Roman Catholic Primary School in the London Borough of Wandsworth. - 4.
-Other Baptised Catholic children from other deaneries.
-Evidence of Baptism will be required. - 5.
+Other Baptised Catholic children.
+Evidence of Baptism will be required. - 4.
+Children who attend a Roman Catholic Primary School in the London Borough of Wandsworth. - 5.
 Children enrolled in the catechumenate.
 Evidence of enrolment in the catechumenate will be required. - 6.
 Other Looked After Children and Previously Looked After Children - 7.
 Children who are members of Eastern Orthodox Churches.
 Evidence of Baptism will be required. - 8.
 Children who are members of other Christian4 denominations that are part of Churches Together in England.
 Evidence of Baptism (or dedication) provided by a priest or minister of a designated place of worship will be required. - 9.
 Children of other faiths.
 Evidence of membership of the faith provided by a priest, minister or religious leader of a designated place of worship will be required. - 10.
-Any other children whose parents wish them to attend Saint John BoscoCollege.
+Any other children whose parents wish them to attend Saint John Bosco College.